Virgin Media O2 Logo in white

 UEFA Champions League

-Watch live from Tuesday 16 September in Apps > Prime Video
+Watch live every Tuesday during match weeks in Apps > Prime Video

-Once again this season, you’ll be able to watch the UEFA Champions League live on Prime Video.
+Once again, this season you’ll be able to watch the UEFA Champions League live on Prime Video.
 From the exciting league stage up to and including the semi-finals, tune in on Tuesdays for the top pick of matches from Europe’s biggest club competition.
-With the qualifying rounds and play-offs still to conclude, we’ll have to wait until Thursday 28 August for that all-important league phase draw.
-Gabby Logan will lead the coverage with Jon Champion and Alan Shearer on commentary.
+It has been another thrilling league phase so far, with plenty of big upsets and so much still to play for.
+As it reaches its conclusion, the sides will be hoping for one of those eight automatic qualifying spots.
+But as PSG fans will tell you, the play-offs still offer a pathway to the famous trophy.
+Gabby Logan leads the coverage with Jon Champion and Alan Shearer on commentary.

 • Ballard